 "A" indicates excellent; "B" indicates good; "C" indicates unsatisfactory and may require students to repeat the course; and "F" indicates failing; "P" indicates passing; "W" indicates that the student has withdrawn; "I" indicates an incomplete grade, meaning that course requirements have not been satisfied.
 All letter grades are reported without modification of plus (+) or minus (-).
-Grades recorded for courses dropped after the withdrawal deadline will be recorded as "F." If a student accumulates four "W" grades they will be subject to academic action.
+Grades recorded for courses dropped after the withdrawal deadline will be recorded as "F." After a student accumulates their fourth (4) "W" grade, they will be subject to academic action, including dismissal from the program.